apache/linkis-website/docs/architecture/job_submission_preparation_and_execution_process.md

 1. As mentioned earlier, the first step in the preparation phase is to obtain a usable EngineConn from LinkisManager.
 After ExecTask gets this EngineConn, it will submit the user's computing task to EngineConn through an RPC request.
 2. After EngineConn receives the computing task, it will asynchronously submit it to the underlying computing storage engine through the thread pool, and then immediately return an execution ID.
-3. After ExecTask gets this execution ID, it can then use the this ID to asynchronously pull the execution status of the computing task (such as: status, progress, log, result set, etc.).
+3. After ExecTask gets this execution ID, it can then use the ID to asynchronously pull the execution status of the computing task (such as: status, progress, log, result set, etc.).
 4. At the same time, EngineConn will monitor the execution of the underlying computing storage engine in real time through multiple registered Listeners.
 If the computing storage engine does not support registering Listeners, EngineConn will start a daemon thread for the computing task and periodically pull the execution status from the computing storage engine.
 5. EngineConn will pull the execution status back to the microservice where Orchestrator is located in real time through RCP request.
 6. After the Receiver of the microservice receives the execution status, it will broadcast it through the ListenerBus, and the Orchestrator Execution will consume the event and dynamically update the execution status of the Physical tree.